knuthaug/blog.knuthaugen.no/_posts/2009-10-25-creating-craftsmen.md

 title: Creating Craftsmen And a Craftsmanship company
 mt_id: 15
 date: 2009-10-25 18:04:28 +01:00
-tags: [Craftsmanship, Agile]
+tags: [craftsmanship, agile]
 ---

 How does one go about creating software craftsmen in a company and more how does one create/transform a company to make this possible?
 These are the questions and thoughts I found myself with after attending an open space session at <a href="http://smidig2009.no/">Smidig 2009</a> (the Norwegian Agile conf).

 Perhaps the most known craftsmanship consulting firms are Obtiva and 8th Light, both located in Illinois USA (one on Chicago and the other in Round Lake).
 They are, as far as I know, created specifically to a have a master and apprentice model and takes this to extremes.
 Their <a href="http://obtiva.com/news/2009/06/15/06-09-obtiva-and-8th-light-swap/">craftsman exchange</a> is a fine example of this, where senior consultants got to piggyback the other firm's people on real world projects for a week, just to learn from them on how they build software and how they run their company.
 They also hire programmers with the title of apprentice and one account of being an apprentice at 8th Light is found in this blog.
 Not bad to commit JRuby code while formally being and apprentice.
 I especially noticed the part about being specific (coding) challenges and the getting feedback from not just one but all masters in the firm.
 I suspect the amount of condensed learning is formidable.
 But does this approach work when you trying to transform a "normal" consultancy firm into something more craftsmanship friendly?